jopaulsajan/Recover/README.md

 # Recover
-A program that recovers lost jpeg files from a raw file.
+A C program that recovers lost jpeg files from a raw file.